kroman0/products/quintagroup.themetemplate/trunk/quintagroup/themetemplate/README.txt

 One of the best features, which ZopeSkel package brings, is *localcommand*.

-In this part I will show how you can extend a theme (generated with qplone3_theme ZopeSkel template) with additional useful stuff:
+This part shows how you can extend a theme (generated with qplone3_theme ZopeSkel template) with additional useful stuff:

   - skin layers